Kikkiin/Kikkiin/README.md

 👀 I’m very interested in learning new things!

+🌍 In my free time, I enjoy hanging out with friends and family, love to eat good food and drink fine wine, being outdoors in nature, and I spend all my money on traveling as much as I can around this earth.

 🌱 Educated at Noroff, I am dedicated to continuous learning and improvement.
 I am fascinated by interaction design and user experience, striving to create solutions that are visually     appealing and easy to use.
 I’m currently learning about css, html and javascript.

 💼 My background in nursing has given me unique perspectives on the importance of clear communication and empathy, invaluable in the development process.